emilyjspencer/Notes/Natural_Language_Processing/README.md

 * document summarization
 * autocompletion
 * machine translation
+* improving accessibility for people with disabilities
 * predictive typing

-###  Natural Language processing techniques
+ALthough NLP can be conducted in a range of programming languages e.g.  NLP.js, Natural Wink.js packages can be using with Node.js or JavaScript, Python has the largest number of open-source NLP libraries, of which one is NLTK.

 NTLK - the Natural Language Toolkit contains a suite of text processing libraries for classification, stemming, lemmatization, parsing, tokenization, tagging etc

+Before carrying out larger NLP tasks, data must be 'cleaned' or 'preprocessed'.
+Without preprocessing, a computer will interpret “and”, “And”, and “<p>and” as being the same.
+In order to clean the data then, some preprocessing tasks can be used, including:

 **Tokenization** - the process of splitting string input into a list of tokens (parts of a word).

-The Natural Language Tooklit(NLTK) - a suite of text processing libraries, provides a method called tokenize() - more specifically word_tokenize() to tokenize words and sent_tokenize() to tokenize sentences
+(NLTK) provides a method called tokenize() - more specifically word_tokenize() to tokenize words and sent_tokenize() to tokenize sentences
 * sent_tokenize  - splits a chunk of text into separate sentences
-* word_tokzenize  - splits sentences into separate words - or arrays of individual words
+* word_tokenize  - splits sentences into separate words - or arrays of individual words

+**Noise removal** — stripping the text of formatting (e.g. HTML tags)

-**Text lemmatization and stemming**
+**Normalisation** - can be split into **text lemmatization and stemming**

-The goal of both lemmatization and stemming is to reduce inflectional forms of a word to a common base form e.g.
+The goal of both text lemmatization and stemming is to reduce inflectional forms of a word to a common base form e.g.
 ```html
 am are - be
 flower flowers flower's flowers' - flower